slint-ui/slint/examples/bash/README.md

 This shows how to use [`slint-viewer`](../../tools/viewer) to display dialog from a bash script.

-This assume that the `slint-viewer` tool is in patch.
+This assume that the `slint-viewer` tool is in path.
 This can be achieved with cargo install.
 (use the `--path tools/viewer` option to install it from the current repository.)

 ```bash